-Drug repurposing with knowledge graphs, as first described by [1], is the current state-of-the-art approach for finding possible treatments for novel diseases among known drugs using machine learning.
+Drug repurposing with knowledge graphs, as first described by [4], is the current state-ofthe-art approach for finding possible treatments for novel diseases among known drugs using machine learning.
 Applying drug repurposing allows for a better way to maneuver through the pandemic.
 It can lead to better treatments for patients infected with one of the COVID-19 strains and a better understanding of the characteristics of the individual strains.
 Today, we approach the problem of drug repurposing using machine learning, focusing on deep learning methods.
-The idea of predicting unknown links between entities in a knowledge graph is traditionally known as Collaborative Filtering, as described by [17].
+The idea of predicting unknown links between entities in a knowledge graph is traditionally known as Collaborative Filtering, as described by [5].
 In this work we expand on the concept of graph embeddings, which map a fixed-size feature vectors to graph nodes and relations.
-A state-of-the-art technique for the creation of such embeddings based on deep neural networks (DNNs) is TRANSE [2].
+A state-of-the-art technique for the creation of such embeddings based on deep neural networks (DNNs) is TRANSE [6].

-Knowledge graph embeddings are already utilized to solve different tasks related to drug discovery, e.g., they are used to predict potential drug targets for diseases to reduce cost and increase speed in the drug development process in general [26].
-Regarding the specific application of drug repurposing relying on edge prediction in a knowledge graph of biomedical data (see Section 2), [6] present a novel classification approach to this problem by implementing and merging various different ideas and techniques into one ensemble classifier.
+Knowledge graph embeddings are already utilized to solve different tasks related to drug discovery, e.g., they are used to predict potential drug targets for diseases to reduce cost and increase speed in the drug development process in general [7].
+Regarding the specific application of drug repurposing relying on edge prediction in a knowledge graph of biomedical data (see Section 2), [8] present a novel classification approach to this problem by implementing and merging various different ideas and techniques into one ensemble classifier.
 At its core, they deploy a DNN with an encoder-decoder structure.
-The encoder mechanism of it, which is based on the Decagon graph neural network by [28], was initially proposed for the prediction of side effects of concurrent drug use.
+The encoder mechanism of it, which is based on the Decagon graph neural network by [9], was initially proposed for the prediction of side effects of concurrent drug use.

+Our Contribution

-Our Contribution.
-In this paper we extend the work done by Doshi and Chepuri [4].
+In this paper we extend the work done by Doshi and Chepuri [10].
 Specifically we continue our work in Drug Repurposing [11, 12].
 We offer the following contributions to the complex networks community analyzing medicine networks:

-1. We improve the post prediction step of [4] by using a clustering of similar diseases and increasing by more than 50% the number of predicted drugs in the top-100 that were or are in clinical trials.

-- 2. We explore the additional application of finding drug candidates similar to a manually pre-selected candidate using collaborative filtering on the same model output.
-We show that many drugs that are in clinical trial can be found by detecting the drugs that are the most similar (e.g. using cosine-distance on the embedding of the drugs) to a given known drug (or a subset of drugs) which is or was in clinical trials. - 3.
-We re-implement4 the model described by [4] and improve it by allowing flexible neighborhood capture sizes.
+- We introduce novel aggregation strategies to improve the post-prediction step of [10].
+With these new aggragation strategies, we are able to obtain 50% more on the number of predicted drugs in the top-100 that were or are in clinical trials. - 2.
+We re-implement the model described by [10] and improve it by allowing flexible neighborhood capture sizes.
 We also improve the implementation by [12] by improving training speed, inference time, readability and by reducing pre-processing time from 30 minutes to 2 minutes by leveraging matrix operations.
-We further extend the implementation to support Self-Label-Enhancement.
+We further extend the implementation to support Self-Label-Enhancement. - 3.
+We explore the additional application of finding drug candidates similar to a manually preselected candidate using collaborative filtering on the same model output.
+We show that many drugs that are in clinical trial can be found by detecting the drugs that are the most similar (e.g. using cosine-distance on the embedding of the drugs) to a given known drug (or a subset of drugs) which is or was in clinical trials.